Freenove/Freenove_Control_Board_V5/readme.md

 Arduino® is a trademark of Arduino LLC (https://www.arduino.cc/).
 Raspberry Pi® is a trademark of Raspberry Pi Foundation (https://www.raspberrypi.org/).
 micro:bit® is a trademark of Micro:bit Educational Foundation (https://www.microbit.org/).
+Espressif® is a trademark of Espressif Systems (Shanghai) Co.Ltd (https://www.espressif.com/).